moskensoap/MUR-packages/helixlink/README.md

 This script uses ${MINGW_PREFIX} meaning it can only work in ucrt64 shell where you installed it, otherwise, no hx.exe will be found.

-You can run two commands below to compare them, and find this script is irrelevant.For by default, C:\\msys64\\ucrt64\\lib\\helix\\runtime is already in Runtime directories.
+You can run two commands below to compare them, and find this script is irrelevant, for by default, `\\?\C:\msys64\ucrt64\lib\helix\runtime` is already in Runtime directories.

 ```MSYS/UCRT64
 username@computername UCRT64 ~